 SOAR Writing Accountability Group (WAG)

 Scholarly publication is one of the cornerstones of academic success and is key to grant acquisition.
-Una Makris, M.D., Assistant Professor of Internal Medicine (LEAD 2015), started a low cost peer-to-peer writing program as part of her LEAD Capstone project.
+Una Makris, M.D., Associate Professor of Internal Medicine (LEAD 2015), started a low cost peer-to-peer writing program as part of her LEAD Capstone project.